DevExpress/TestCafe-BrowserStack/README.md

 	* `TestCafe`: TestCafe Configuration
 		* `hostname`: The hostname of your computer
 		* `controlPanelPort`: The port number where you can access TestCafe Control Panel
+		* `servicePort1`: The number of the first port used to perform testing
-		* `servicePort`: The port number used by TestCafe to perform testing
+		* `servicePort2`: The number of the second port used to perform testing
 	* `BrowserStack`: BrowserStack Configuration
 		* `username`: Your BrowserStack username
 		* `password`: Your BrowserStack password